 • A total of 4361 (99.1%) of participants were followed until study completion for clinical and safety endpoints.
 Final vital status was collected in 99.9% of participants.9 At study conclusion, the median follow-up time was 2.62 years (range 0.02-4.53 years).9

-• INVOKANA demonstrated a greater mean change in SBP (-3.30 mm Hg; 95% CI -2.73, -3.87 mm Hg) and DBP (-0.95 mm Hg; 95% CI -0.61, -1.28 mm Hg), compared to PBO.9
+• INVOKANA demonstrated a greater mean change in SBP (-3.30 mm Hg; 95% confidence interval [CI], -2.73 to -3.87 mm Hg) and DBP (-0.95 mm Hg; 95% CI, -0.61 to -1.28 mm Hg), compared to PBO.9

 Systolic Blood Pressure (ITT Population)

 From: Perkovic V, et al. Canagliflozin and Renal Outcomes in Type 2 Diabetes and Nephropathy Supplementary Appendix.
-Reprinted with permission from Dr. Perkovic at the The George Institute for Global Health. ©The George Institute for Global Health.
+Reprinted with permission from Dr. Perkovic at The George Institute for Global Health. ©The George Institute for Global Health.

 Diastolic Blood Pressure (ITT Population)

 From: Perkovic V, et al. Canagliflozin and Renal Outcomes in Type 2 Diabetes and Nephropathy Supplementary Appendix.
-Reprinted with permission from Dr. Perkovic at the The George Institute for Global Health. ©The George Institute for Global Health.
+Reprinted with permission from Dr. Perkovic at The George Institute for Global Health. ©The George Institute for Global Health.

 CANVAS Program